ioggstream/python-course/python-high-school/01_binary_numbers.md

 # More on numbers

+Audience: students with no programming experience, but with knowledge of decimal and binary notation, polynomials, logic operations and basic set theory.

 ## More on binary numbers

 We can use f-strings to print the binary representation of a number.